lucanest/mseaboard/README.md

 #### **Nucleotide alignments**:
 If the panels contains dna sequences a few more options are available to the user:
 - Clicking on the **Codon button** the user can toggle <em>codon mode</em>, this will switch indexing to codons: In this mode on hover three adjacent alignment columns (corresponding to the three positions in each codon) are highlighted at a time and the codon indexing will be used for panel linking as well as for the search.
 When in this mode, if the user computes the alignment statistics via the corresponding button, these will be computed per-codon instead of per-site.
-- Nucleotide sequences/MSAs can be translated into amino acids clicking **translation button**, the translation will then be opened in another panel (linked to the original if the latter is in codon mode).
+- Nucleotide sequences/MSAs can be translated into amino acids clicking **Translation button**, the translation will then be opened in another panel (linked to the original if the latter is in codon mode).
 - Clicking on the **Omega button** allows the users to run a DaNaiDeS model (West et al. "Detecting interspecific positive selection using transformers",  <em>in preparation</em>) in order to predict per-codon omega (dN/dS) values which will be displayed in a new data panel (linked to the original if the latter is in codon mode).
 Note: This is still an experimental feature.